B.S., Villanova University

 J.D., Temple University School of Law

-Paul L. Regan is Associate Professor of Law and Associate Director of the Institute of Delaware Corporate and Business Law at Widener's Delaware campus.
-Professor Regan received a B.S. from Villanova University in 1979 and a J.D. from Temple University Law School in 1982.
+Paul L. Regan is Associate Professor of Law and Associate Director of the Institute of Delaware Corporate and Business Law at Delaware Law School Professor Regan received a B.S. from Villanova University in 1979 and a J.D. from Temple University Law School in 1982.

 Following graduation from law school, Professor Regan served as Litigation Associate, Fellheimer, Eichen & Goodman, Philadelphia, Pennsylvania, from 1982-83; Litigation Associate, Liebert, Short, Fitzpatrick & Lavin, Philadelphia, Pennsylvania, from 1983-85; and Corporate Litigation Associate, Skadden, Arps, Slate, Meagher & Flom, Wilmington, Delaware, from 1985-94.

-Professor Regan joined the faculty at Widener as Visiting Associate Professor of Law and served in that capacity from 1994-95.
+Professor Regan joined the faculty at Delaware Law School as Visiting Associate Professor of Law and served in that capacity from 1994-95.
 Since 1995, Professor Regan has served as Associate Professor of Law and was awarded tenure in 2000.
 Professor Regan is admitted to practice in Delaware in 1985 and he remains an active member of the Delaware bar today.
-He teaches and writes in the areas of Business Organizations, Advanced Corporations, Corporate Finance, and Contracts.
-Professor Regan twice has received the Outstanding Faculty Award, as voted by the graduating classes of 2002 and 2008.
-Professor Regan also won the Douglas E. Ray Excellence in Faculty Scholarship Award.
+He teaches and writes in the areas of Business Organizations, Delaware Corporation Law, Corporate Finance, and Contracts.
+Professor Regan has received the Outstanding Faculty Award three times, as voted by the graduating classes of 2002, 2008, 2018, and 2022.
+In 2022 Professor Regan also won the Douglas E. Ray Excellence in Faculty Scholarship Award.
 Professor Regan also has served as Director of Widener's International Law Institutes in Geneva, Switzerland (Summer 2001 and 2003) and Venice, Italy (Summer 2007 and 2014).
-Professor Regan also contributes to the annual Ruby R. Vale Interschool Corporate Moot Court Competition by regularly drafting a cutting edge Delaware corporate law problem for the competition and judging rounds of argument by various teams of competitors.
+He has presented at international conferences in Iceland and Spain, and in 2019 served as a visiting guest lecturer for law students in Braga, Portugal and A Coruna, Spain.